pinebud77/myetrade_django/README.md

 ToDO :
 * overall code refinement and bug fix
-* show the buy/sell log
 * record the trend of the specific stocks
 * remove ALG related fields from the DB schema
+* add all data to market history
-* add failure reason to Trade
+* add failure reason for market_trade

 Done :
 * running algorithm based on the server address